e-ogugua/emmanuelos/src/lib/README.md

-// EmmanuelOS Core Libraries - Business Logic and Utilities
+// Core Libraries - Application Business Logic and Utilities
-// Optimized for performance with centralized icon management and tree-shaking
+// Contains shared functions, type definitions, and configuration
-// Business logic separated from UI components for better maintainability
+// Icon management uses tree-shaking to include only used icons from lucide-react
-// Icon centralization reduces bundle size through selective imports
+// Utility functions handle data transformation and API interactions
-// Type definitions ensure type safety across the application
+// Type definitions ensure consistency across the application